ShakirSofi/johnwlambert.github.io/about.md

 permalink: /about/
 ---

-I am **John Lambert**, a Master's student at Stanford working on Deep Learning.
-My [academic website](http://github.com/johnwlambert/) has much more information.
+I am **John Lambert**, a Master's student at Stanford working in the field of computer vision, a field which relies heavily upon optimization and machine learning.
+Some of my code can be [found here](http://github.com/johnwlambert/).